 Pacifica’s unique governance structure is composed of staff and listener members elected from its 5 sister stations nationwide.

 Currently each station is holding local station board elections and you can run!
-Contact your local election supervisor (LES) if you need assistance with your nomination paperwork.
+Contact the election supervisor (email@example.com) if you need assistance with your nomination paperwork.

 Once you register, the election supervisor will verify your membership is current and you will be able to fill out your candidate statements (long and short) and your questionnaire directly in your online profile.